How can I hold a non-entity responsible for a contract?

 Answer:

-There are several options, depending on the facts involved.
-You may have the other party agree to be a guarantor/surety, or you could have the contract assigned to the other party, relieving the original party of liability.
+There are several options based on the specifics of your situation.
+You may have the other party agree to be a guarantor or surety, or you could assign the contract to them, which would relieve the original party of liability.

-Apparent authority is a concept used in agency law that refers to the situation that arises when a principal, such as a corporation, indicates to a third party that an officer or agent is authorized to act on its behalf and the third party relies in good faith upon such authority.
-It is used a defense when implied or espress actual authority does not exist.
-When the defense is successfully raised, the principal is estopped from denying the authority of the officer or agent.
+Apparent authority is a concept in agency law.
+It occurs when a principal, like a corporation, suggests to a third party that an officer or agent can act on its behalf, and the third party relies on that indication in good faith.
+This defense is used when actual authority does not exist.
+If successfully raised, the principal cannot deny the authority of the officer or agent.

-If you seek to file a lawsuit based upon a breach of contract, it is possible to name any parties that you in good faith beleive may be responsible for your claim.
+If you decide to file a lawsuit for breach of contract, you can name any parties you believe may be responsible for your claim in good faith.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.